andrewlwn77/mcp-headless-youtube-transcript/README.md

 ## Features

 - Extract transcripts from YouTube videos using video ID or full URL
+- **Search across all of YouTube** for videos and channels globally
 - Get videos from YouTube channels with pagination support
 - Search for videos within a specific channel
 - Retrieve comments from YouTube videos